Getting Started

 Training on other datasets

-2. Provide a file titled info.csv at (dataset-name).
-This file should have (at least) a column titled file_name (corresponding to the names of the files in (dataset-name)/cutouts), a column titled object_id (with a unique ID of each file in (dataset-name)/cutouts) and one column for each of the variables that you are trying to predict.
-For example, if you are trying to predict the radius of a galaxy, you would have a column titled radius.
+2. Place a file titled info.csv inside the dataset-name directory.
+This file should have (at least) a column titled file_name (corresponding to the names of the files in dataset-name/cutouts), a column titled object_id (with a unique ID for each file in dataset-name/cutouts/) and one column each for the parameters that you are trying to predict.
+For example, if you are trying to predict the radius and magnitude of a galaxy, you would have two columns titled radius and magnitude.

-The make_splits.py file splits the dataset into a variety of splits and you can choose to use any of these for your analysis.
+The make_splits.py file splits the dataset according to a set of pre-determined fractions and you can choose to use any of these for your analysis.
 Details of the various splits are mentioned on the Using GaMPEN page.

 After generating the splits, the dataset-name directory should look like this: